01. Asbestos Use in Ambler

-In 1896, Mattison opened the first asbestos textile plant in the U.S. and Ambler became a leader in asbestos manufacturing.
+In 1896, Mattison opened the first asbestos textile plant in the United States and Ambler became a leader in asbestos manufacturing.

 Keasbey & Mattison Manufactured Asbestos Products for Decades

-After Keasbey & Mattison Company established the asbestos textile plant, it became one of the largest local employers in Ambler.
-The company also shifted its focus from pharmaceuticals to asbestos products.
+With the establishment of the asbestos textile plant, Keasbey & Mattison Company became one of the largest local employers in Ambler.
 It manufactured a variety of asbestos products, including insulation, roof shingles, brake linings and fireproof curtains.